cryptid-megalodon/spirit-snap/README.md

 ## Gameplay

 Spirit Snap is a non-traditional trading card game that allows players to turn any physical object into a playable trading card.
-Players use their phone camera to capture images of any phyiscal object.
-Through a generative AI pipeline that combines data like image understanding, player context, gameplay lore, a unique spirit card is generated.
-The card includes a customized name, flavor text and relecant types, stats and abilities.
-Players form teams of up to 6 spirits for turn-based battles.
+Players use their phone camera to capture images of any object.
+A generative AI pipeline combines image understanding, player context, and gameplay lore to create a unique spirit card.
+The card includes a customized name, flavor text, relevant types, stats, and abilities.
+Players form teams of up to six spirits to compete in turn-based battles.

 ## Demo